WaterHyacinthInNANHU/mingxuanyan.github.io/assets/blogs/report_fiammetta/fiammetta.md

 ### 3.2 Learning Based Solutions

-To tackle the first problem, learning-based congestion control[^4] has been proposed.
+To tackle problem 1, learning-based congestion control[^4] has been proposed.
 They replace the rule-based congestion control algorithms with **deep reinforcement learning (DRL)** models.
 However, they still suffer from the second problem imposed by fixed **offline-learned** neuron network parameters.

 Recent studies[^5][^6] investigate the paradigm of **online learning**.
 Specifically, they fine-tune the offline learned model online with transfer learning to adapt to unseen network conditions.
 Nevertheless, they require a large amount of data/time for transfer learning, which hinders fast adaptation to new network states.